Global dynamics of GDP and trade: Introduction

 \section{Introduction}

 The Gross Domestic Product (henceforth abbreviated as GDP) of a country is the value of goods and services produced by the country in a prescribed span of time~\citep{mas07,gmacl07}, which customarily is a year.
-GDP thus quantifies the aggregate outcome of the economic activities of a country, carried out all round the year.
-As such, the GDP of a national economy is a dynamic quantity whose evolution (which is growth under normal circumstances) can be followed through time.
+GDP thus quantifies the aggregate outcome of the economic activities of a country that are carried out all round the year.
+As such, the GDP of a national economy is a dynamic quantity whose evolution (which commonly implies growth) can be followed through time.

 Contribution to the GDP of a country comes from another dynamic quantity --- the annual trade in which the country engages itself~\citep{gmacl07}.
 The global trade network among countries exhibits some typical properties of a complex network, namely, a scale-free degree distribution and small-world clusters~\citep{sb03}.
 If countries are to be treated as vertices in this network, then global trade can be viewed as the exchange of wealth among the vertices~\citep{gl04}.
 The fitness of a vertex (a country) is measured by its GDP, which also stands for the potential ability of a vertex to grow trading relations with other vertices~\citep{gl04}.
 Moreover, GDP itself follows its own power-law distribution~\citep{gl04,gmacl07}, which in turn determines the topology of the global trade network~\citep{gl04}.
 In qualitative terms, these networks-based perspectives of the interrelation between GDP and trade are in agreement with the Gravity Model of trade, which mathematically formulates the trade between two countries to be proportional to the GDP of both~\citep{tin62} (also see~\citep{jea10,dbt11} for subsequent reviews).
 Considering all of the foregoing facts together, it is quite obvious that GDP and trade are intimately correlated.
 Both form a coupled system, in which the dynamics of the one reinforces the dynamics of the other.